devpunks/snuggsi/examples/cook-book/README.md

 The amount of underlying asset in circulating supply multiplied by price per asset.

-If you wanted to buy / alot there is more room.
+If you wanted to buy / sell alot there is more room.

 ### Circulating Supply